guyfridge/CI-CD-Jenkins-GKE/README.md

-# CI-CD with Jenkins, Docker, and GKE
+# Setting up GKE with Jenkins
-Create a CI-CD pipeline for testing and deployment of containerized applications using Jenkins, Docker, and GKE
+Create the basis of a CI-CD pipeline for testing and deployment of containerized applications using Jenkins and GKE

 ## Prerequisites
 1. Create a new project inside your Google Cloud account